Following along in MyCase is recommended as you read the article.

 How do I access Chat?

-Simply click on the Open Chat icon in the upper right hand portion of your MyCase account.
+Simply click on the Open Chat icon in the upper right-hand portion of your MyCase account.

 How do I start a chat with my colleagues?

-In order to start chatting, click the (+) icon next to either Channel or Direct Messages.
+To start chatting, click the (+) icon next to either Channel or Direct Messages.
 (Note: read below to learn the difference between a Channel and a Direct Message.)

 When adding a new direct message, you will be asked to select one or more individuals to include in the conversation.
 Then, select "Go" to start the conversation.